 But My Tenhou Stats Are Bad, Should I Quit Tenhou?

-Instead, you probably should stop putting it on a pedestal and assuming it's the "standard."
+Instead, you probably should stop putting it on a pedestal and assuming it is the "standard" and that anyone cares how bad (or good) of a rank you have.

 Tenhou rules are very atypical.